I’m excited about this post.

 I decided to stop faking it and I started writing from the heart.

 I wrote honestly and authentically about the ups and downs of life on the road.
 I rebranded myself as a walking disaster rather than a solo female long-term budget traveller on a round-the-world trip.
-And you guys responded so much more after I made the change — I started receiving emails daily rather than monthly; you asked me for tips on dealing with anxiety; you told me you could relate to my stories; and you told me you thought my honesty was refreshing.
+And you guys responded so much more after I made the change — I started receiving emails daily rather than monthly; you asked me for tips on travelling solo; you told me you could relate to my stories; and you told me you thought my honesty was refreshing.
 I was finally standing out in the increasingly-crowded world of travel blogging.

 But for a very long time, I was just another travel blogger writing about how nice it is in Chiang Mai, and does the world really need another blog about that?